For more information related to salaries and allowances, contact Payroll Services at 250-387-5532.

 |Convert this page to a PDF|

 Basic compensation for a Member of the Legislative Assembly (MLA) is established under the Members' Remuneration and Pensions Act (MRPA).
-Effective April 1, 2016, the annual basic compensation each MLA receives is $104,009.66.
+Effective April 1, 2019, the annual basic compensation each Member receives is $111,024.19.

 The 2007 Report of the Independent Commission to Review MLA Compensation included the recommendation that Members’ basic compensation be increased April 1 of each year in accordance with the BC Consumer Price Index.

 Basic compensation is payable from election day until the day before the next election.
-It is processed by Payroll Services and paid bi-weekly by direct deposit into a Member’s bank account.
+It is processed by Payroll Services and paid bi-weekly by direct deposit to a Member’s bank account.

-The current gross bi-weekly amount is $3,989.41 ($104,009.66 divided by 365 days, times 14 days).
+The current gross bi-weekly amount is $4,258.46.
 Compulsory deductions are made for the Canada Pension Plan and income tax (either the standard tax-table amount or any specified amount on the TD1 tax form, to be completed by each Member).
 Members cannot pay into, or receive benefits from, the federal Employment Insurance program.